-I’m gonna take an in-depth look at all of the parts and give you my personal opinion on who I think it’s best for.
+I’m gonna take an in-depth look at the parts and share my experience shredding it.

 Who Is It Best For?

-If you’re looking for an entry-level surfskate complete that’s more affordable than just about any other brand out there, this is a solid option.
+If you’re looking for an entry-level surfskate complete, it’s a solid option.

 You can definitely get away with something cheaper if you slap a Waterborne surf adapter on one of your current boards.
-Their conversion kits will run you about 75ish dollars, which really isn’t too bad considering it’s so well made.
+Their conversion kits will run you, which really isn’t too bad considering it’s so well made.